-Neurons lack significant energy stores.
-As a result, blood flow through the brain is tightly regulated to ensure that the high energy demands of neuronal activity are constantly met with adequate nutrients from the blood.
+Neurons lack significant energy reserves and as a result, blood flow through the brain is tightly regulated to ensure that the high energy demands of neuronal activity are constantly met with adequate nutrients delivered by the blood.
 When regional neuronal activity increases, a number of mechanisms are activated that signal to the brain vasculature to increase blood flow.
-This phenomenon is called functional hyperemia and forms the basis of functional magnetic resonance imaging (fMRI) - a widely used brain imaging tool.
+This phenomenon is called "functional hyperemia" and forms the basis of functional magnetic resonance imaging (fMRI) technology - a widely used brain imaging tool.
 The complex mechanisms that underpin functional hyperemia are grouped under the term "neurovascular coupling".

 You can read more about our ongoing work and see some of the types of experiments we do through the links below.

 If you are interested in learning more about our research and potentially joining us, please get in touch!